rankangkang/react-dom-mount/lib/Readme.md

 # react-dom-mount

-This package allows you to mount elements (like antd Modal) to dom through react-dom.
+This package allows you to mount elements (like antd Modal) to dom through react-dom v18.

+**If you are useing react-dom v17（or earlier）, please install [react-dom-mount v1](https://www.npmjs.com/package/react-dom-mount) instead.**

 ## installation